JustHm228/Dynagent/README.md

 a slightly modified implementation of that thing, but the algorithm hasn't changed significantly.
 The attaching is still works this way:

-1. Find a valid `java` binary to launch a temporary process.
+1. Find a valid `java` binary to run a temporary process.
-2. Dynamically create a temporary jar file which will be a Java agent to be attached.
+2. Dynamically create a temporary `.jar` file which will be a Java agent to be attached.
-3. Dynamically create a temporary jar file which will attach a Java agent to the current process.
+3. Dynamically create a temporary `.jar` file which will attach a Java agent to the current process.
-4. Launch a temporary process of an "attacher" jar file and wait until it finishes.
+4. Run a temporary process of an "attacher" `.jar` file and wait until it finishes.
 5. Check if we have a valid `Instrumentation` instance now.
 6. Delete temporary files.